dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 -cove_results_1.png

-SoTA in 3 out of 7 tasks, well that's  a good start with using CoVe pretrained vectors.
+SOTA in 3 out of 7 tasks, well that's  a good start with using CoVe pretrained vectors.

 -cove_results_overall.png